HOGENT-Web/csharp/chapters/06/slides/presentation.md

 ---
 ### Product Index
 # `FakeProductService`
-Creating fake data can be tedious, but it can also be helpfull.
+Creating fake data can be tedious, but it can also be helpful.
 Creating realistic fakes for your customer can help them to understand your application better.
 But can also speed up your development time when working in front-end and back-end teams.

 In this example we'll use some fake data generator called `Bogus`, read how to use it <a href="https://github.com/bchavez/Bogus" target="_blank">here</a>.